Microsoft/azure-docs.pt-pt/articles/marketplace/create-new-saas-offer-listing.md

 ## <a name="next-steps"></a>Passos seguintes

 - Se estiver a vender a sua oferta através da Microsoft, vá ao [How to Add a preview audience for your SaaS offer](create-new-saas-offer-preview.md).
-- Caso contrário, vá ao [Como comercializar a sua oferta SaaS.](create-new-saas-offer-marketing.md)
+- Caso contrário, vá a [Como vender a sua oferta SaaS.](create-new-saas-offer-marketing.md)